BatuTH/Swap-Characters-Between-Seasons/README.md

 You'll also need [ttarch](http://aluigi.altervista.org/papers/ttarchext.zip) to extract the files from ttarch files.
 If you have the files then you are good to go for model swapping.

+**CURRENT PROBLEMS:** Season 3 sadly doesn't work with any other season together, but it can work with any season by itself.
+Like if you plan to have Javier in S1, you'll have to have S3 characters otherwise everything will look invisible.

 ## STEP 1: Locate the ttarch files you need.
 **Where can I find them?** It's real simple, just go to game's folder and you'll see a folder named Archives there.